cloudsmith-io/cloudsmith-api-go/docs/PackagesApi.md

 > PackageStatus PackagesStatus(ctx, owner, repo, identifier).Execute()

-Get the synchronisation status for a package.
+Get the synchronization status for a package.